dusty-nv/jetson-inference/README.md

 There are multiple tracks of the tutorial that you can choose to follow, including Training + Inference or Inference-Only.

-> &gt; &nbsp; Jetson Nano Developer Kit and JetPack 4.2 is now supported in the repo.
+> &gt; &nbsp; Jetson Nano Developer Kit and JetPack 4.2 is now supported in the repo. <br/>
-> &gt; &nbsp; See our technical blog with benchmarks, [`Jetson Nano Brings AI Computing to Everyone`](https://devblogs.nvidia.com/jetson-nano-ai-computing/).
+> &gt; &nbsp; See our technical blog including benchmarks, [`Jetson Nano Brings AI Computing to Everyone`](https://devblogs.nvidia.com/jetson-nano-ai-computing/).

 ## Hello AI World (Inference Only)